Baseledger/baseledger-proxy/docs/dropping_proofs_via_local_node/dropping_proofs_via_local_node.md

 That is it!
 You can verify your proof is stored by visiting https://lakewood.baseledger.net/transactions/<transaction_hash>

+In case you try to drop proof without having acquired tokens beforehand, you will get an error stating that the account cannot be found.

 To stop the node and cleanup, just use these two commands to stop and remove the container: